stuartblackburnvmware/tmc-tap-vcf/README.md

 helm dt wrap oci://docker.io/bitnamicharts/vault --version $VAULTVERSION
 ```

-Copy vault-1.2.1.wrap.tgz to machine in air-gapped environment and run the following:
+Copy vault-1.2.1.wrap.tgz to machine in air-gapped environment and run the following
+NOTE: Ensure the helm dt plugin version you're unwrapping with matches the version it was wrapped with.
+Otherwise you may get errors.
+NOTE: If `helm dt` is difficult to install on the air-gapped server, you can also use the standalone `dt`

 ```
 export HARBOR=<harbor-fqdn>